-Medical clinic: A specialist medical team led by Dr Colm Magee, consultant nephrologist from Beaumont hospital provides this service for women with high blood pressure, kidney conditions and urinary tract infections.
+Medical hypertension/renal clinic: A specialist medical team led by Dr Colm Magee, consultant nephrologist from Beaumont hospital and midwife Joyce Boland provide this service for women with high blood pressure, kidney conditions and urinary tract infections.
 If you are already attending Beaumont hospital for any of these conditions, you will be transferred to the combined obstetric/medical service early in your pregnancy.

 Multiple pregnancy: Women with a multiple pregnancy (twins or more) will be referred to this clinic after their booking visit.
-Dr Ronan Gleeson, consultant obstetrician leads this service.
-As part of your care you will have regular ultrasound scans to check on the growth, position and wellbeing of your babies
+Dr Ronan Gleeson, consultant obstetrician and midwife Mary Ryan lead this service.
+As part of your care you will have regular ultrasound scans to check on the growth, position and wellbeing of your babies.